North America Carbon Steel Industry Outlook from 2023 to 2033

 As cities expand and communities grow, the demand for improved infrastructure rises.
 Whether it is the construction of modern highways to accommodate higher traffic volumes, the development of urban centers to meet housing needs, or the reinforcement of aging bridges, carbon steel plays a foundational role in ensuring these projects are resilient and long-lasting.

 The growing demand for carbon steel in infrastructure development reflects its enduring significance in the region's economic growth and urban evolution.
-Hence, increasing infrastructural projects is expected to elevate carbon steel demand in North America.
+Hence, increasing infrastructure projects are expected to elevate carbon steel demand in North America.

 Another key factor expected to drive demand for carbon steel in Canada, Mexico, and the United States is the growing need for lightweight and fuel-efficient vehicles.
 Similarly, the rise of the electric vehicles sector will foster the growth of the carbon steel business in North America.

 North America holds a significant position in the global automotive business, annually producing millions of vehicles.
-Carbon steel plays a pivotal role in this sector, particularly in manufacturing essential auto components such as frames and body panels.
+Carbon steel plays a pivotal role in this sector, particularly in the manufacture of essential automotive components, such as frames and body panels.

 The choice of carbon steel is underpinned by its exceptional strength, cost-effectiveness, and recyclability.
 These advantages would make it an ideal material for ensuring the structural integrity and safety of vehicles.